acmattos/octoevents/README.md

 The application was built on top of Javalin Framework and Kotling language.
-Designed as a REST Microservice, Javalin allows an easy HTTP server creation and Kotlin cuts all verbose aspects of Java classes, but mantaining the same well known runtime evnironment: the Java's JVM.
+Designed as a REST Microservice, Javalin allows an easy HTTP server creation and Kotlin cuts all verbose aspects of Java classes, but mantaining the same well known runtime environment: the Java's JVM.

 The database chosen to persist `Octo Events` data was `MongoDB`: a perfect choice to accomodate documents that comes back and forth as JSON objects.

 All classes that requires dependencies are using Kodein to deal with dependency injection.
-This lib is writen in Kotlin and supports the runtive environment very well.
+This lib is written in Kotlin and supports the runtime environment very well.

-Tests are using
+TODO Tests are using
 BankSlip API is fully tested.
 JUnit automates both Unit and Integration tests.
  Mockito helps you to mock complex object's behaviour, allowing you to cover many flows of your code design.
 Hamcrest provides matchers that can be combined to